-The precept of Equality therefore remains the overarching nexus and Apex Priority for the women of South Africa and it is positioned as a fundamental precept that must cut across every developmental instrument, to ensure that women, equitably and effectively benefit from all resources and opportunities available for their growth and development.
+The precept of Equality therefore remains the overarching nexus and apex priority for the women of South Africa, including gender non-conforming and broadly, the LGBTQI+ community rights.
+Equality is hence positioned as a fundamental precept in pursuit of democratic and constitutional justice for the vulnerable and marginalised, whose quality of life is characterised by discriminatory and exclusionary practices.
+Equality, as the pinnacle and founding precept of our democratic state, must cut across every developmental instrument, to ensure that women, equitably and effectively benefit from all resources and opportunities available for their growth and development.